Puglia travel guide: The best places to visit in ‘Italy’s heel’

 Properties in this area are now much sought-after by foreign buyers – the area is easy to get to from Bari and Brindisi airports.

-Either side of the industrial port of Taranto there are dreamy white sandy beaches backed by cool pine woods.
+On either side of the industrial port of Taranto, there are dreamy white sandy beaches backed by cool pine woods.

 South: Salento Peninsula

-The attractive coast is rocky and cliffbound and riddled with caves, and the sea is clean, calm and shallow.
+The attractive coast is rocky, cliff-bound and riddled with caves.
+Meanwhile, the sea is clean, calm and shallow.

-There are some appealing towns down here too, like Otranto, Castro and Galatina, and baroque Lecce.
+There are some appealing towns down here too, like Otranto, Castro, Galatina, and baroque Lecce.

 The Salento Peninsula area can get pretty quiet in the winter, but the middle-of-nowhere atmosphere it exudes is also part of the sub-region’s charm.